magento/devdocs/_includes/config/config-reference_payment.md

 Merchant Country | `paypal/general/merchant_country`

 <div class="bs-callout bs-callout-info" id="info" markdown="1">
-Your choice for this variable determines which [International variables](#vars-intl-list) you can use.
+Your choice for this variable determines which [International paths](#vars-intl-list) you can use.
 </div>